Seismic2647/Obsidian/Main Story/Story/Quest 2 - Help the Rogue/Quest 2.3.2 Treasure room.md

-**Path Description:** A narrow wooden passage leads off to the left, past two overturned wagons smoldering with charred canvas.
+**Path Description:** A narrow wooden passage leads off to the right, past two overturned wagons smoldering with charred canvas.
 The air here is _still_—almost reverent—and reeks of wet gold and stale blood.
 Along the walls, tattered banners hang: strips of cloaks, belts, armor from fallen enemies.
 Bootprints in the dirt lead inward, some human, some clawed.
 A single iron bell dangles above the entrance, silent and dust-covered.

 A big wooden door with an enchanting red glow is in front of you.
 Opens with a key the iron bitch has , or a D18 or higher roll for lockpicking / str